JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 - private subnets AZ `c` -> traffic route is "load balanced" between egress VPC AZ `a` and `b` NATGWs
 ```

-Imporant notes:
+Important notes:
+- VPC subnet attribute `special` is synonymous with VPC attachment for the Centralized Router TGW.
 - Each VPC configured with centralized egress `central = true` or `private = true`, the private and
   public subnets (if configured with `special = true`) will have access to VPC in the Centralized Router regional mesh.
-- If there are VPCs configured with centralized egress, other VPCs can be added with out having to be
-  configured for centralized egress but it makes sense that it probably should and can easily opt-in.
+- Other VPCs can be added with out having to be configured for centralized egress but it makes sense that it probably should and can easily opt-in.
 - It does not matter which subnet, private or public, has `special = true` set per AZ for VPC with `private = true` but it does matter for `central = true`.
-- Isolated subnets within an AZ only has access to subnets with in the VPC across it's AZs but no access to or from other AZs in the mesh.
+- Isolated subnets only have access to subnets within the VPC (across AZs) but no access to other VPC AZs in the mesh.

 ### Decentralized IPv6 Egress
 If a VPC's AZ is configured with private subnet IPv6 cidrs then you can